Health Information Management Schools in Illinois

 Most Popular Health Information Management Programs in IL

-97% of students are awarded financial aid at this school.
-Of all the teachers who work at the school, 80% are considered full time.
-A typical student attending SIUC will pay a net price of $16,945.Request Information
+90% of students are awarded financial aid at this school.
+A typical student attending SRC will pay a net price of $6,468.
+The full-time teacher rate is 48%.

 Health Information Management Careers in IL